Basic Stage Usage¶

 Stage.completion(

-"Add word count information using the tool",
+"Add word count information using the tool.",

 ).when(

-condition=lambda *, state: len(state.result.as_string()) > 100
+condition=lambda *, state: len(state.result.as_string()) > 100,

 ),

-"Create a concise summary"
+Stage.completion("Create a concise summary.").cached(limit=10),

 ).with_retry(limit=2).traced(label="document_pipeline")

-result = await pipeline.execute()
+result_state = await pipeline.execute()

-return result.as_string()
+return result_state.result.as_string()